kcheng0222/hunt_the_wumpus/README.md

 To do:

-- [ ] Should lose right after you miss
 - [ ] Finally, make everything invisible!
     - [ ] Reveal everything when you lose from lack of grenades